larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Disagreements about moderation actions are addressed through appeals;
 - Balance transparency against both privacy of individuals involved and further disruption to the community;
-- Allow moderators to reconsider decisions; and
+- Allow moderation decisions to be reconsidered; and
-- Provide the broadest possible latitude to moderators, so that they may have the flexibility to address a broad range of individuals and circumstances.
+- Provide the broadest possible latitude to all people doing moderation, so that they have the flexibility to address a broad range of individuals and circumstances.

 Questions about processes detailed below should be answered through the lens of these aims.